 If your business can’t do without it, consider upgrading your Service Plan.
 Just call Customer Care, and we will be happy to go over your options and help you select the Service Plan that is right for you.

 A Sign Of Trouble

-Throughput Bandits.
-Troubleshooting throughput overage may include monitoring usage for non-business activities, high throughput activities such as video downloads, or firewall assessments – computer viruses or malware may push throughput to the maximum amount available.
+Data Bandits.
+Troubleshooting data overage may include monitoring usage for non-business activities, high data activities such as video downloads, or firewall assessments – computer viruses or malware may push data to the maximum amount available.

 If you have a wireless router connected to your modem, please monitor the system for unauthorized usage.
 If you are not sure how to do this, please call technical support, 24/7, and we will be happy to help you.

 Please lock down your wireless router with a password, and limit who has access to the password.